Reemurs/linked-blog-starter-md/Spiritual Strategies Warfare.md

 >'For what good does it do a person if he gains the whole world, but loses or forfeits himself?'
 (Luke 9:25)

-If you lvoe the world, you are an enemy of G
+If you love the world, you are an enemy of God: I John 2:15-16 & James 4:4

+It has a temporal nature:
+>'His disciples remembered that it was written: “Z eal for Y our house will consume me .”'
+(John 2:17)